Guide to Choosing an ADA WCAG Website Designer

 - Websites aren’t static, so plan for periodic (quarterly to semi-annual) accessibility audits.

-What's always important is finding a partner who is ahead of the curve and has a long track record of great service and solid work.
+What's always important is finding a web design partner who is ahead of the curve and has a long track record of great service and solid work.
 This is no longer a place for graphic designers and all-in-one agencies.
 This is an area that requires specialization and expertise.
 Choose wisely.